history, mission and values

-Pets As Therapy is a national charity founded in 1983 by Lesley Scott-Ordish.
+Pets As Therapy is a national UK charity that was founded in 1983 by Lesley Scott-Ordish, a dog owner and passionate volunteer who understood the amazing bond between humans and animals.

-We enhance health and wellbeing in the community through the visits of trusted volunteers with their behaviourally assessed animals.
-We provide a visiting service in hospitals, hospices, nursing and care homes, special needs schools and a variety of other venues all across the UK.
+Today, Pets As Therapy has over 6,000 visiting volunteers — and welcomes anyone who wants to discover the joy of volunteering.
+We strive to enhance health and wellbeing in the community through the visits of dedicated volunteers with their temperament-assessed pets.
+We provide a visiting service in hospitals, hospices, nursing and care homes, special needs schools, prisons and a variety of other establishments across the UK.

 Our therapeutic visits:

-- Enhance lives in our communities by providing companionship and friendship and helps to tackle loneliness.
+- Enhance lives in our communities by providing companionship and friendship.

-- Improve literacy in children by developing their confidence, interest and enjoyment in reading through our read2dogs scheme.
+- Improve literacy in young people by developing their confidence, interest and enjoyment in reading.

 PASSIONATE: We are passionate about the work we do, the people we do it for and the animals we do it with.